bugsnag/bugsnag-android-gradle-plugin/CONTRIBUTING.md

 ## Release Checklist
 Please follow the testing instructions in [the platforms release checklist](https://github.com/bugsnag/platforms-release-checklist/blob/master/README.md), and any additional steps directly below.

+- Trigger a New Build in Buildkite on the target branch, and verify that the private scenarios pass.

 - Use `gradlew clean install` to install a release build to a local maven repo, and `gradlew clean build` to refresh the example project.

 ### Instructions